New Necessity of Curbside Pickup

 In terms of safety, curbside pickup reduces the points of contact from in-store shopping and pickup.
 While delivery may be low contact as well, there are safety concerns of packages getting damaged, lost, or stolen.

 Others are taking notice.
-Recently, Google added curbside pickup and contactless delivery to their business profiles, so now users searching for local businesses can easily find those options.
+Due to the pandemic, Google added curbside pickup and contactless delivery to their business profiles, so now users searching for local businesses can easily find those options.

 As curbside pickup scales, businesses will need to streamline how they offer this option.
 Much like with delivery to home and in-store pickup, technologies have started emerging that make this process quite easy.